lapinek/platform-scripting/README.md

 ### <a id="overview-am-client-side"></a>Overview > AM > Client-side Scripts

+Notes:

+* Client-side scripts need to be written in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and be compatible with the users' _browser_.

 In AM, authentication in the front channel can be assisted with custom client-side scripts written in JavaScript and executed in the user's browser.
 The collected data can be posted to the server and become available for the server-side components involved in the same authentication procedure.

 > An important use case for a client-side script could be collecting user input and/or information about the user agent: [Geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation), IP, the navigator properties, and so on.

-#### Takeaways:

-* Client-side scripts need to be written in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and be compatible with the users' _browser_.

 ### <a id="overview-am-server-side"></a>Overview > AM > Server-side Scripts

+Notes:

+* Server-side scripts in AM can be written in [Groovy](https://www.groovy-lang.org/documentation.html) or JavaScript running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).
+The 6.5 version of AM uses Groovy version 2.5.7 and Rhino version 1.7R4.
+* The server-side scripts have global access to [AM 6.5.2.3 Public API](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) and [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global), the latter providing HTTP services and debug logging methods.
+* [Scripting Security](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#script-engine-security) checks directly-called Java classes against a configurable blacklist and whitelist, and, optionally, against the JVM SecurityManager.
+* Other, application-specific APIs are available to server-side scripts that are specific to the extended functionality.
+* HTTP requests can be made with the `httpClient` object.
+The requests are synchronous and blocking until resolved.
+* In server-side _JavaScript_ you need to use the full path to a Java class or method.
+A method referenced with the full path can be assigned to a variable in server-side JavaScript.

 The decision making process on user identification and access management can be aided with the server-side scripts.
-The server-side scripts can be written in [Groovy](https://www.groovy-lang.org/documentation.html) or JavaScript running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).
-The 6.5 version of AM uses Groovy version 2.5.7 and Rhino version 1.7R4.

-The server-side scripts have access to Java functionality described in the [AM 6.5.2.3 Public API](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) documentation.

-In addition, AM provides global and application-specific APIs accessible to the scripts and described in [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global), [Authentication API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn), [Scripted Decision Node API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-node), [Authorization API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-policy), and [OpenID Connect 1.0 Claims API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-oidc).
+Besides the globally accessible APIs, [Authentication API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn), [Scripted Decision Node API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-node), [Authorization API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-policy), and [OpenID Connect 1.0 Claims API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-oidc) are available for scripts when they extend particular parts of authentication and authorization procedures.

-In particular, [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) is possible with the `httpClient` object (and the `org.forgerock.http.protocol` package).
-The HTTP client requests are synchronous, blocking until they return, and have to be controlled with a global timeout setting under Realms > Realm Name > Authentication > Modules.
+[Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) is possible with the `httpClient` object (and the `org.forgerock.http.protocol` package).
+The HTTP client requests are synchronous, blocking until they return, and have to be controlled with the global timeout setting under Realms > Realm Name > Authentication > Modules.

-The ability to run Java in the server-side scripts is limited by [Scripting Security](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#script-engine-security), which is checking all directly-called Java classes against a configurable blacklist and whitelist, and, optionally, against the JVM SecurityManager, if it is configured.
+The ability to run Java in the server-side scripts is limited by configurable blacklist and whitelist, and, optionally, by configuring the JVM SecurityManager.

 > For example, if your script is written in Groovy, and you need to parse stringified JSON with `groovy.json.JsonSlurper`, the `groovy.json.internal.LazyMap` class would have to be allowed in the scripting engine setting.
 For getting AM identity with the `IdUtils` method, `com.sun.identity.idm.AMIdentity` would have to be explicitly whitelisted.

-#### Takeaways:

-* Server-side scripts in AM have access to global functionality that allows for accessing Java, HTTP services, and debug logging.
-* Java functionality is filtered against a whitelist and a blacklist.
-* Other APIs are available to server-side scripts that are specific to the extended with the scripts functionality.
-* HTTP requests made with the `httpClient` object are synchronous.

 ### <a id="overview-am-debugging"></a>Overview > AM > Debugging Scripts

-#### Takeaways:
+Notes:

 * Server-side scripts in AM cannot be attached to a debugger.
-* The global scripting API allows for debug logging.
+* The global scripting API allows for [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger).

 ### <a id="overview-am-managing"></a>Overview > AM > Managing Scripts

-#### Takeaways:
+Notes:

 * Scripts can be uploaded but are stored as AM configuration data, not as files.
 * Scripts can be managed through the AM console with the provided in UI text editor.

-### <a id="overview-am-client-side-chain"></a>Overview > AM > Authentication Chain Example
+### <a id="overview-am-chain"></a>Overview > AM > Authentication Chain Example

+Notes:

+* Custom scripts can be employed in the [Scripted Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#scripted-module-conf-hints).
+The module can take a pair of scripts of two types:

+* `Client-side Authentication` (optional):

+    * Everything you know and love about JavaScript in the browser environment is applicable here and is not specific to Forgerock in terms of run time environment—such as compatibility, debugging options, etc. No server-side Java functionality is available.
+    * There will be automatically rendered _self-submitting_ form on the page where the script runs.
+The form data is POSTed back to AM and the value of an input in the form, populated by the client-side script,  will become available to the server side.
+    * For asynchronous JavaScript, you will need to delay auto-submission of the form, and submit it manually when the asynchronous call is completed.

+* `Server-side Authentication`:

+    * The `requestData` object provides access to the Request data.
+    * The `idRepository` object provides access to Profile data.
+    * The `authState` object value determines outcome of a scripted authentication module.
+The outcome can be either `SUCCESS` or `FAILURE`.

-When used in a [Scripted Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#scripted-module-conf-hints), a client-side script—that loads an external library, makes a call to an external service, and obtains the client's IP—might look like the following:
+When used in a Scripted Authentication Module, a client-side script—that loads an external library, makes a call to an external service, and obtains the client's IP—might look like the following:

 ```javascript
 var script = document.createElement('script'); // 1